hazendaz/mule/README.md

+### JWL 7/3/2022 Notice ###

+The original mule branch for 3.9.x has changed many times and appeared to have been force rewritten at some point since 2021.
+Since the entire point of what I had was to support modern tomcat releases, use jackson 2 only, and support servlet 3.1.0, I've rebased and skipped all conflicts except for my 4 commits.

+The 4 commits are as follows (5 if we count the readme)

+- [travis-ci] Added back build
+- [mule-transports-http] Tomcat 8.5.0 through 9.0.64 cookie support
+- [servlet] Update to servlet 3.1.0 with methods being unsupported for now
+- [enhance] Upgrade jackson1 entirely to jackson2 2.13.3

+My original branch that also had been renamed numerous times while mule reworked things over past years is up to date as mule-3.x.
+While there could be some 'mule' difference, I trust they knew what they were doing but kept that just in case.

+Why was this never pushed to mule proper?
+Mule was too painful to work with back when it was mulesoft.
+I'm sure that has changed.
+It took nearly a year to just get tomcat 6/7 support from 5 and wasn't worth the effort.
+Because they further needed to continue to support tomcat 6/7 at that time, various tickets pointed to this repo to get tomcat 8+ support.
+Later on the servlet / jackson was added but didn't see the effort to get into mule worth it and given many years, mule hasn't seen any point either plus 3.x is essentially eol.

+###########################

 Stop the point-to-point madness
 ===============================
 Mule is a lightweight integration platform that allows you to connect anything anywhere.
 Rather than creating point-to-point integrations between systems, services, APIs and devices, you can use Mule to intelligently manage message-routing, data mapping, orchestration, reliability, security and scalability between nodes.
 Plug other systems and applications into Mule and let it handle all the communication betweens systems, enabling you track and monitor everything that happens.